-1. Wire Transfers and Automated Clearing House Transactions (ACH) are authorized for the transfer of funds between checking, investment and savings accounts, payment of services, equipment, construction in process, a well as payroll related expenditures that are authorized by and in the name of the Bi-State Development Agency.
+1. Wire Transfers and Automated Clearing House Transactions (ACH) are authorized for the transfer of funds between checking, investment and

 2. Wire Transfer and Automated Clearing House Transactions (ACH) authority is limited to the below listed individuals.
 Wire transfers of a non-repetitive nature require the authority of any two of the below listed individuals: